 Healthcare fraud affects everyone.
 It impacts the quality of all healthcare and results in higher costs to the consumer, employer and taxpayer.
 Losses due to healthcare fraud cost our country billions of dollars a year.
-Healthcare fraud also harms people individually when services are recommended that are either unneeded or inappropriate or by providers who are not certified to provide such services.
+Healthcare fraud also harms people individually when services are recommended that are inappropriate or provided by someone who is not certified to provide such services.

-The most common types of healthcare fraud that have been identified lately include:
+The most common types of healthcare fraud include:

 - Services Not Rendered: Claims submitted for services that never were received or delivered or were not medically necessary for the patient.